Prakhar896/PickleRick-Bot/README.md

 18) Create/Manage an invite (works only if you have Create Instant Invite permissions) : pr!inv
 19) Get a list of active invites: pr!invitelist
 20) Perform a mathematical operation: pr!math (operation, e.g 5*10)
+21) Change some server settings and bot settings: pr!ss help